DavidUWL/Project-4/README.md

         }
 ```

-* [django-money](https://pypi.org/project/django-money/) is a cool package that allows distinct configuration for django model fields that will contain currencies.
-When the currency is defined, the corresponding symbol will render.
+* [django-money](https://pypi.org/project/django-money/) is a cool package that allows distinct configuration for Django model fields that will contain currencies.
+When the currency is defined, the corresponding symbol will be rendered.
   * This package also allows for records in the same column to return with multiple currency symbols which can be chosen from by simply importing the package.

 ```python